irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Here are the most important aspects of Gilza's rebalance which you need to know before going through most of the perk updates bellow:
 1) Melee damage is now applied as a % of enemy's total health per hit, so a 35 damage melee kills an enemy in 3 hits.
 Some enemies, like Bulldozers and Bosses, have resistance to melee-%-damage and will take less damage (for example - Bulldozers take 10x less melee damage).
 This makes melee weapons overall much more effective, but most skills and perks affecting melee were nerfed to compensate.
 2) Damage resistance is now combined additively instead of multiplicatively.
 This affects all damage resistance skills in the game, effectively buffing this statistic, especially if you decide to stack multiple DR skills.
 Note that max possible damage resistance is only 85%, to avoid "god mode" situations.
 (Example: in vanilla having 25% DR, 10% DR, and 15% DR would reduce incoming damage by: 100% * 0.75 * 0.9 * 0.85 = 57.375% or about 43% total damage resistance.
 With Gilza you will instead get 50% damage resistance total with the same combo.)
 3) "Underdog" skill activation trigger is now different.
 In vanilla this skill is based on enemies that are currently hostile to you, but with Gilza this check was replaced with a LOS (line-of-sight) check between you and the enemy, making this skill more consistent for Online play.
-In addition, instead of activating for 7 seconds, then having a 1 (or more) second cooldown before activating the 7 second buff again, this skill will now endlessly re-activate itself as long as you have required amount of enemies withing your LOS, but the lingering duration was reduced to 5 to compensate.
+In addition, instead of activating for 7 seconds, then having a 1 (or more) second cooldown before activating the 7 second buff again, this skill will now endlessly re-activates itself as long as you have required amount of enemies withing your LOS, but the lingering duration was reduced to 5 seconds to compensate.
 This skill's activation trigger is shared with, and affects some perk cards for: Crew Chief, Infiltrator and Sociopath perk decks.

 | Some perk cards have received updates for their descriptions.
 How different they are depends on severity of misinformation/inaccuracy that vanilla perk description might have had.
 For the most part, changes are limited to clearing up potential confusion, but sometimes they can also give you more information on how certain aspects of skill actually function.
 For example, this is how 9th Crew Chief card was re-written.
 This card works exactly as it does in vanilla, but now it allows you to understand it's mechanics a little better. |
 | -------- |